VisaMadeEasy - AI Student Visa Support

 That's a 12-month roadmap, and students needed help now.

-• The highest anxiety drivers (students fear getting rejected for wrong info)
+• They were the highest anxiety drivers, since students fear of getting rejected for having the wrong info

 The problem